Bidens Growth and Care Guide

 Introduction to Bidens

-Bidens, sometimes known as Spanish Needles or Beggarticks, is a genus of flowering plants within the Asteraceae family, celebrated for its vibrant blooms, ecological benefits, and adaptability.
-Native to tropical and temperate regions worldwide, Bidens species thrive in diverse environments, from ornamental garden borders to naturalized areas.
-Their daisy-like flowers, resilience, and environmental versatility make them a favorite among gardeners and conservationists alike.
+Bidens, sometimes called Spanish Needles or Beggarticks, is a genus of flowering plants in the Asteraceae family valued for its bright, cheerful blooms, toughness, and wide-ranging adaptability.
+Native to tropical and temperate regions around the world, Bidens thrives in a variety of settings—from cultivated garden beds and containers to naturalized landscapes.
+Its daisy-like flowers, long bloom season, and pollinator-friendly nature have made it a favorite with gardeners and growers alike.

-Over the past years, I planted various varieties of Bidens ferulifolia here and there but finally found my passion with White Delight Bidens and Pretty in Pink Bidens, which in previous years, were focal points in my landscape and in my large containers.
+Over the past years, I planted various varieties of Bidens ferulifolia here and there but finally found my passion with White Delight and Pretty in Pink, which in previous years, were focal points in my landscape and in my large containers.
 Their low-maintenance nature and long blooming season make them a gardener’s delight.

 Characteristics of Bidens